hhkaos/awesome-arcgis/RESOURCE_PAGE_TEMPLATE.md

 ### Other related list of resources

-*Other pages in the awesome list that could be helpful for the target audience of this page (or third party awesome lists)*
+*Other pages in the awesome list that could be helpful for the target audience of this page (or third party awesome lists), third party MOOCs, related pages inside the awesome related to this topic, etc. *

 ## Partners and startups